robnagler/robnagler.github.io/_posts/2021-11-17-The-Code-Breaker.md

 ---
 By Walter Isaacson, Simon & Schuster, March 9, 2021, 1982115858

+Walter Isaacson has written an excellent book, which is an understatement.
+(He seems to _always_ write excellent books.)

+I really enjoyed the last few chapters about bioethics.
+Isaacson challenges us to think hard about this very difficult subject.
+"Who should decide?"
+That's the question, and he gives us his opinion as well as the opinions of many of the leaders in the field of gene editing and bioethics.

+Jennifer Doudna is a great heroine.
+Isaacson shows her flaws as well as her gifts to society.
+She helped create CRISPR, which is an amazing technology.
+The way it works and what it does is explained.
+You'll learn something.

 > [k691] Szostak had a guiding principle:
 > __Never do something that a thousand other people are doing__.
 > That appealed to Doudna.